donaldvallejo/openWeatherMood/weather-app-nodejs/readme.md

 To Run:
 $ nodemon

-the server has to be restarted uing nodemon before entering a second post.
-But the first one works!!!!
+the server has to be restarted using $nodemon, before entering a second post.
+Im still trying to fix this part.But the first one works!!!!